-9.4.2 Conventional House
+9.5.1 Conventional House

 The safest and most reliable supply of combustion air for a wood stove is from the room in which it is installed.
 Room air is already preheated so it will not chill the fire, and its availability is not affected by wind pressures on the house.
-Almost all houses have enough natural leakage to provide the small amount of air needed by the stove.
+Contrary to commonly expressed concerns, almost all tightly sealed new houses have enough natural leakage to provide the small amount of air needed by the stove.
 The only case in which the wood stove may not have adequate access to combustion air is if the operation of a powerful exhaust device (such as a kitchen range exhaust) causes the pressure in the house to become negative relative to outdoors.